Higher Vector Bundles: Introducing higher vector bundles

 \begin{example}\ \begin{enumerate}[a)] \item The core of a simplicial vector bundle $q: V\to M$ over a manifold is the graded vector bundle underlying its normalization in the sense of Dold-Kan.
-There is only one possible normal cleavage $C_n=D_n$, spanned by the degenerate simplices, and it is flat, see Lemma \ref{lemma:dk-groupoid}. \item The core of a representation is just the unit vector bundle.
-Its unique cleavage $C_n=(G\ltimes_R E)_n$ is clearly normal and flat. \item The core of a VB-groupoid $q:V\to G$ is given by $E_1=\ker s|_{G_0}$ and $E_0=V_0$.
-A normal cleavage $C=C_1$ is called {\it right horizontal lift} in \cite{gsm} and it yields a representation up to homotopy $R: G\action E$.
-Normal cleavages always exist, and any cleavage is weakly flat.
-A flat cleavage yields representations at each level $R: G\action E_i$ and it may not exist.
-For instance, $T(S^2\times S^2)\toto T(S^2)$ does not admit a flat cleavage $C$, for $TS^2$ is not trivial. \end{enumerate} \end{example}
+There is only one possible normal cleavage $C_n=D_n$, spanned by the degenerate simplices, and it is flat, see Lemma \ref{lemma:dk-groupoid}. \item The core of a Lie groupoid representation is just the unit vector bundle.
+Its unique cleavage $C_n=(G\ltimes_R E)_n$ is normal and flat. \item The core of a VB-groupoid $q:V\to G$ is given by $E_1=\ker s|_{G_0}$ and $E_0=V_0$.
+A normal cleavage $C=C_1$ is called a {\it right horizontal lift} in \cite{gsm} and yields a representation up to homotopy $R: G\action E$.
+Normal cleavages always exist, and any cleavage is weakly flat: if $v\in V_2$ is such that $s_0(v)=0$, $d_1(v)\in C_1$ and $d_2(v)\in C_1$, then $d_1(v)=0$ and $d_2(v)=0$, and therefore $v=0$.
+A flat cleavage yields a strict representation and it may not exist, as in the tangent VB-groupoid of the pair groupoid $T(S^2\times S^2)\toto T(S^2)$ of the 2-sphere. \end{enumerate} \end{example}